tuva-health/docs/docs/claims-data-fundamentals/member-months.md

 ## Assigning Claims to Member Months

-The process of calculating PMPM is requires assigning claims to a particular member month.
+The process of calculating PMPM requires assigning claims to a particular member month.
 We rely on claim service dates for this assignment.
 Specifically, we use claim_start_date.
 If claim_start_date does not exist, we use claim_end_date.
 If neither claim_start_date nor claim_end_date exist, the claim is not assigned to a member month and is excluded from PMPM analysis.

 ## Calculating Member Months